RobertWesner/titryes/README.md

 ---

-A Linux command-line utility running Dockerized browser instances from other operating systems.
+A Linux utility running Dockerized browser instances from other operating systems.
 Copies browser profiles off of Windows, Linux, and macOS and uses those inside local browsers.

 Does not modify browser data.